Washing the Ethiopian White: Emblematic and proverbial use

 Early allusion to the fable appears in the work of Lucian, who uses the phrase Αιθοπα σμηχεις proverbially in his epigram "Against an Ignoramus":

 In the 15th century the proverb appeared in the Greek collection of Michael Apostolius (1.71), which was consulted by Erasmus when he was compiling his Adagia.
 In this book, which was written in Latin but cited Greek sources, Erasmus gave two versions.
-Firstly Aethiopem lavas or dealbas (You wash or make the Ethiopean white), which appeared in a list of other impossible tasks.
+Firstly Aethiopem lavas or dealbas (You wash or make the Ethiopian white), which appeared in a list of other impossible tasks.
 The other version was Aethiops non albescit (The Ethiopian does not whiten).

 Though the Adagias many editions were one source for the proverb's widespread use in Europe, another work was equally influential.
 This was Andrea Alciato's Book of Emblems, first published in 1534 with frequent later editions.
 Here a despondent Ethiopian is pictured seated at a fountain where two Europeans are attempting to wash away his colour; the illustration is followed by a translation into Latin of Lucian's epigram.
 From here the theme was taken up by Hieronymus Osius (1564) and the English emblematist Geoffrey Whitney (1586).
 The long verse commentary by the latter draws the conclusion that Nature is not to be withstood; therefore in all dealings 'Let reason rule, and doe the thinges thou maie'.

 A third source reinforcing use of the fable in Christian Europe was an apparent reference to it by the Jewish prophet Jeremiah: 'Can the Nubian ['Cushite' in the Hebrew] change his skin or the leopard his spots?'
 (13.23).
 Dating from the turn of the 6th century BCE, it suggests that a proverb of West Asian origin may even have preceded the fable.
-However, the episode of the baptized Ethiopian in the Christian New Testament (Acts 8.26-39) taught the different lesson that outward appearance is not everything and even that the inward nature may be changed, giving rise to the paradox at the start of Richard Crashaw's epigram on this subject: 'Let it no longer be a forlorn hope/ To wash an Ethiop'.
+However, the episode of the baptized Ethiopian in the Christian New Testament (Acts 8.26–39) taught the different lesson that outward appearance is not everything and even that the inward nature may be changed, giving rise to the paradox at the start of Richard Crashaw's epigram on this subject: 'Let it no longer be a forlorn hope/ To wash an Ethiop'.